-CoinCorner were one of the first exchanges to implement Lightning Network sends and receives for their customers on our platform making it easy for our users to deposit and withdraw BTC to/from their account off-chain with no fees attached on our side.
+We were one of the first exchanges to implement sending and receiving BTC via the Lightning Network on our platform.
+Sending via the Lightning Network makes it easy for CoinCorner users to deposit and withdraw BTC to/from an account off-chain with no fees on our side.

 What is the Lightning Network?

 The Lightning Network is a second-layer technology built on top of the Bitcoin network that uses micropayment channels which allows transactions to be sent and confirmed quicker, allowing transactions to be completed much more efficiently.